Andrew Carapiet – Media and Communications Director

-Cat is the senior consultant in Search Engine Optimisation (SEO) and Social Media Marketing (SMM) and is responsible for the strategy, implementation and measurement of marketing campaigns for many clients ranging from SMEs to large public sector organisations.
+Cat is a senior consultant in Search Engine Optimization (SEO) and Social Media Marketing (SMM) and is responsible for the strategy, implementation and measurement of marketing campaigns for many clients ranging from SMEs to large public sector organisations.

 Helen Isacke – Performance Coach & NLP Master Practitioner